• Art magazine

 09 Artificial intelligence and machine learning

-11 Global networking: a more integrative art world
+11 Global networking: A more inclusive art world

 Street art and graffiti have evolved into influential art forms, bringing creativity to the everyday urban environment.
 Murals, public installations, and socially motivated projects make art accessible to a wider audience and reflect the energy and cultural shift of contemporary society.

-The future of art: Keeps Flowing
+The future of art: Keeps flowing

 In an ever-evolving technological landscape, art continues to be a mirror and a critical commentary on the changes of our time.